 After several months of intensive development work, 3D visualization technology was presented for the first time to customers from industry and plant engineering in January 2021 and has since undergone its successful market launch.

 Plant engineers are frequently faced with the problem that the current condition of a plant no longer accords with the original, “as-built”, situation.
 Repeated on-the-spot measurements and discussions are then necessary if further alterations or modifications become necessary.
-Or, instead, one can don VR goggles, “move” through the virtual space of the plant, even adopt positions and perspectives that would not be possible during an actual on-site visit, then additionally merge in supplementary IFC data and then share all of these images and information in real time with team colleagues throughout the world.
+Or, instead, one can put on VR goggles, “move” through the virtual space of the plant, even adopt positions and perspectives that would not be possible during an actual on-site visit, then additionally merge in supplementary IFC data and then share all of these images and information in real time with team colleagues throughout the world.
 Complex spaces can be recorded in perspective and communicated to the engineering team, without the need for actual physical presence at the site.

 All that is needed is a laser-scan point cloud previously generated using a 3D laser scan, the corresponding CAD model and the VR goggles.
 And then the user can move through the point cloud and the CAD model, similarly to a virtual gaming world, and can rotate and zoom views and examine individual plant components from all possible perspectives.